PaulaRamiro/NpAUREO/GeneralWorkFlow.md

     pool.join()

 ```
-With reads and complete assemblies files, we run CoverM to extract the coverage information:
+Once the reads and assembly files have been downloaded, we ran **CoverM** to extract the coverage information:

 ```
 #R #